vacp2p/research/hello-pss/README.md

 ![](staples.jpg)

+*Replicated chunks made out of robust zinc-stained steel in an ordered log.*

 For messaging, we need to store and pass things around between people.
 Swarm is a place to store and spread thing.
 PSS is a way to do messaging on top of Swarm.
 Sometimes people are away, and when they come back they need a way to find out what they missed.
 Feeds is a place we can look to find thing that have changed.
 Staples is a proof of concept for messaging using Swarm, PSS and Feeds.

 ![](staples_in_action.png)